dduyg/55/en/projects/alchemy-of-souls-quotes.md

   - Python
   - GitHub
 language: en
-summary: A responsive web application for travel planning that my team developed in ICS 415.
+summary: A personal project, where I created a web application that randomly pulls quotes from Alchemy of Souls.
+It expresses how I .
 ---